opendatamesh-initiative/odm-specification-dpdescriptor/README.md

 ## Documentation

-For a more detailed introduction to the specification chek out our [documention pages](https://dpds.opendatamesh.org/).
+For a more detailed introduction to the specification check out our [documention pages](https://dpds.opendatamesh.org/).